RubyMoney/money-rails/README.md

     $ gem install gemstash

-Run setup and resolve any requirements or issues:
+That's it!
+If you are happy with the default config, you are ready to go!

+## Usage

+You may configure gemstash to use something other than the default setup.
+By default, there is no required setup, but some configuration options may require additional gems or software to be installed and available.

     $ gemstash setup
+    Where should files go? [~/.gemstash]
+    Cache with what?
+[MEMORY, memcached]
-    Checking that memcached is available
+    Checking that cache is available
-    Gemstash is ready to be started!

-## Usage

-TODO: Write usage instructions here
+    You are all setup!

+Starting your gemstash server is easy:

+    $ gemstash start

+As is stopping it:

+    $ gemstash stop

 ## Development